Don Coryell Headshot

 Kinne, the most recent hire of the group, took the Bobcats to one of the program’s most successful seasons in his first year at helm in 2023.
 Texas State, behind the mantra “Take Back Texas,” won an FBS program record eight games and captured its first bowl game with a 24-point takedown of Rice in the SERVPRO First Responder Bowl in Dallas.
 The game experienced a record attendance and TV viewership thanks to the Bobcats first ever appearance in a bowl game.

 A veteran in athletic administration, Coryell previously served as the Executive Senior Associate Athletics Director for External Operations at Texas State from 2004 to 2021.
 He was responsible for the athletic department's marketing and promotional campaigns, ticket and sale operations, facilities and game operations, university licensing, several suite accounts, corporate partnerships and community relations.
-He was also the sport administrator for Bobcat soccer, men's basketball, track and field, men’s golf, women’s golf, and the Strutters.
+He was also the sport administrator for Bobcat soccer, men's basketball, track and field, men’s golf, women’s golf and the Strutters.
 In addition, Coryell served as the executive director of the “T” Association, Texas State’s Athletic Alumni Organization.

-Coryell, a former standout basketball player at Lamar, arrived at Texas State after serving as the Assistant Athletic Director for Development at his alma mater from 1999 to 2004.
+Coryell, a former standout basketball player at Lamar, arrived at Texas State after serving as the Assistant Athletics Director for Development at his alma mater from 1999 to 2004.
 The Beaumont native was responsible for all external affairs at Lamar, including fundraising, marketing, promotions, sponsorships and community relations.
 Additionally, he served as executive director of the Cardinal Club, the booster group for Lamar Athletics.

 Prior to returning to Lamar as an administrator, Coryell spent one season playing professional basketball in Ireland for the Dungannon Flyers.
 He was an All-Star in his lone campaign and headed clinics for students from ages 5-18 at over 40 campuses.